 Group 2 lists things offered both by you and others.
 Don’t neglect these.
 While they’ll be the weakest of the three groups, with a little work and creativity, you may be able to combine parts of these with those you have identified in the other groups.

 The last group, Group 3, can be used to a real advantage.
 But you must be careful.
 While your competitors aren’t currently using these, if they notice you are beginning to use them, you may awaken a hornet’s nest.
 They may see what you’re doing, recognize they too can offer the same advantages, and begin including them in their promotions.

 VisionPATH Business Solutions offers personalized consulting and advisory services to companies large and small.
-We have a long-standing reputation of providing honest, individualized advice to our clients.
-No matter your need, whether it is to capture new market share, to streamline processes and cut costs or to add services and grow you business, you can rely on VisionPATH to provide you with honest advice to help you achieve your goals.
+We have a long-standing reputation for providing honest, individualized advice to our clients.
+Whether you need to capture new market share, streamline processes and cut costs, or add services and grow your business, you can rely on VisionPATH to provide you with honest advice to help you achieve your goals.